Skip to main content

 Using Proxies With Eddie AI

-To import smaller files into Eddie or if there's an unsupported format that you want to circumvent, create proxies.
+To make importing faster into Eddie or if there's an unsupported format that you want to circumvent, create proxies.
 Here's how.

 Support avatar